Six verbs of sovereign sociality, on Bitcoin.

 The protocols are independent — none depends on another to function — but every pair composes natively.
 A few of the canonical patterns:

-- stamp + atteststamp envelopes optionally embed an attest attestation_id as a stake-at-signing signal. verifiers re-resolve the signer's bond against current chain state.
+stamp envelopes optionally embed an attest attestation_id as a stake-at-signing signal. verifiers re-resolve the signer's bond against current chain state.

 Forum operators, Nostr relay operators, airdrop distributors, DAO coordinators, SLA-bound services, content auditors.
 Drop ocGate() in front of an HTTP route or compose pledgeHistory predicates for richer policies.
 One config block, one drop-in middleware line.